Jorge Luis Borges: Indigenous cultures

-Borges believed that indigenous peoples in what is now called Argentina had no traditions: "There's no native tradition of any kind since the Indians here were mere barbarians.
+In a 1975 interview with the fellow Argentine author Uki Goñi, Borges stated that Argentina "has no tradition of its own...
+There's no native tradition of any kind since the Indians here were mere barbarians.
 We have to fall back on the European tradition, why not?
 It's a very fine tradition."

+Religion

+Throughout his life, Borges did not profess any religion and at times described himself as agnostic and at others as atheist.
+However, at the express request of his mother—a devout Catholic—Borges would recite a Lord's Prayer and a Hail Mary before going to sleep, and on his deathbed he received the assistance of a Catholic priest.
+In 1978, in an interview with Peruvian journalist César Hildebrandt, Borges stated that he was certain that God does not exist.

 Works

-Wardrip-Fruin and Montfort argue that Borges "may have been the most important figure in Spanish-language literature since Cervantes.
-He was clearly of tremendous influence, writing intricate poems, short stories, and essays that instantiated concepts of dizzying power."
 Borges's work has been compared to that of Homer and Milton.
 Indeed, the critic Harold Bloom numbers Borges among the key figures of the Western literary canon.

 In addition to short stories, for which he is most noted, Borges also wrote poetry, essays, screenplays, and literary criticism, and edited numerous anthologies.
 His longest work of fiction is a fourteen-page story, "The Congress", first published in 1971.
 His late-onset blindness strongly influenced his later writing.
 Borges wrote: "When I think of what I've lost, I ask, 'Who know themselves better than the blind?' – for every thought becomes a tool."
 Paramount among his intellectual interests were elements of mythology, mathematics, theology, integrating these through literature, sometimes playfully, sometimes with great seriousness.

 Borges composed poetry throughout his life.
 As his eyesight waned (it came and went, with a struggle between advancing age and advances in eye surgery), he increasingly focused on writing poetry, since he could memorize an entire work in progress.
 His poems embrace the same wide range of interests as his fiction, along with issues that emerge in his critical works and translations, and from more personal musings.
 For example, his interest in idealism runs through his work, reflected in the fictional world of Tlön in "Tlön, Uqbar, Orbis Tertius" and in his essay "A New Refutation of Time".